DFE-Digital/get-into-teaching-app/app/views/content/urgent-call-for-qualified-teachers.md

 ---
+title: Get back into the classroom and teach supply
-title: Urgent call for qualified teachers
+heading: Urgent call for qualified teachers
+description: |-
+  Find supply teaching agencies and help shape a life.
+Answer the urgent call for qualified teachers to support children and young people.
 noindex: true
 article_classes: ['longform', 'fullwidth', 'urgent-call-for-qualified-teachers']
 content: